chen-gz/chen-gz.github.io/content/codeforces/Codeforces Round 1057 (Div. 2)/a-circle-of-apple-trees.md

 ---
-title: "A. Circle of Apple Trees"
+title: A. Circle of Apple Trees
-type: docs
 math: true
 ---